“You’re only as strong as the weakest link in your chain.”

 The truth be told, if you don’t want to do this, for the sheer enjoyment of maintaining and strengthening connections with other human beings, you ought to consult the closest mirror.

 Even failing that basic test, you should consider exercising some self-discipline, consistency and long-term thinking.
-Drop a note to five or 10 people at a time, simply saying “hello” or offering some words of encouragement or insight that will benefit them.
+Drop a note to five or 10 people at a time, simply saying “hello” or offering some words of encouragement, an insight that may benefit them, or a story that you think they may find enlightening or amusing.